MGourishankar/MGourishankar/README.md

 # Hi there 👋
-Software professional with over a decade of industry experience in developing high-end products.
+I'm a Software professional with over a decade of industry experience in developing high-end products.
 I possess hands-on expertise in both front-end and back-end technologies, coupled